preethi54/first-repo/README.md

 I have completed my undergraduate in computer science and have been working since then for various organizations.
 I was associated with Tech Mahindra, Broadridge financial solutions and Capgemini.

+I have added this line to modify the read me file.